 J. W. BOTHE: Prior to the General Conference session, at two previous Annual Council sessions, this matter was carefully considered.
 Information was sent to the unions, because regular delegates are named by the respective union conference executive committees.
+The General Conference of the committees of the committees of the committees.

-The General Conference Committee does not name any regular delegates.
+eral Conference Committee does not name any regular delegates.
 These committees were counseled to include laymen, ministers, ethnic groups, and females.
 I am happy to report that as I have studied the delegate list from the North American Division all unions have followed this very carefully.
 There is a significant number of laymen and women delegates from every union.
 And we have been careful to include these other areas, as well.
 As the church grows, we should not have fewer delegates.
 The endeavor that is being made here is not to greatly increase the number of delegates, but to attempt to maintain the figure at a reasonable level.